vvvv/The-Gray-Book/reference/libraries/3d/gpu-debugging.md

 ##### 1. Setting Up the RenderDocManager Node

-Once vvvv is running with the `--debug-gpu` flag:

-- In any patch that references **VL.Stride**, add the **RenderDocManager** node.
+Once vvvv is running with the `--debug-gpu` flag, open any patch that references **VL.Stride**, and add the **RenderDocManager** node.
-- The node has two inputs:
-  - **Capture Next Frame**: Captures the next frame rendered by the GPU.
-  - **Number of Frames to Capture**: Specifies the number of consecutive frames to capture for debugging.

 ##### 2. Enabling the Stride Profiler

-Before capturing frames, enable the **Stride Profiler** in vvvv:
+Before capturing frames, enable the **Stride Profiler** as described above.

-- Focus on any Stride window (e.g., a render window or scene window).
-- Press **F4** to enable the Stride Profiler.

-The Stride Profiler will appear as a small text line in the top left corner of the window, showing FPS and other information.
-It has three states: FPS, CPU page, and GPU page.
-It doesn’t matter which page is currently displayed, but the profiler **must be enabled** for RenderDoc to receive the necessary information for organizing GPU calls.
+It doesn’t matter which page is currently displayed, but the profiler **must be enabled** for RenderDoc to get detailed information for organizing GPU calls.

 ##### 3. Capturing Frames